 Instructions

-• Divide the batter evenly between the muffin cups all the way to the top.
-Bake the muffins in the preheated oven for 5 minutes then, with the muffins still in the oven, reduce the heat to 350°F and bake for another 17-19 minutes or until a toothpick inserted in the center comes out clean.
+• Divide the batter evenly between the muffin cups all the way to the top, slightly overflowing.
+Bake the muffins in the preheated oven for 7 minutes then, with the muffins still in the oven, reduce the heat to 350°F and bake for another 18-29 minutes, or until a toothpick inserted in the center comes out clean.
+Work in batches as needed.
+You may not get 12 full muffins if you fill them up overflowing (which I recommend).

 • Cool in the muffin tins for 5-10 minutes then transfer to a wire rack to cool completely.